microsoft/code-with-engineering-playbook/CONTRIBUTING.md

    1. Tool specific implementations of the concept
    2. Named patterns or games that implement the concept (usually applies to agile ceremonies)
-4. Case Studies
-   1. Examples that illustrate how a team implemented the concept
-   2. What problem was the team try to solve with their implementation?
-   3. What worked well?
-   4. Opportunities for improvement
-   5. External Reference Material

 ### Example Directory Hierarchy